LindaWeijiaSun/DL_Coursera/Week 1 Basic Recipe for Machine Learning.md

 3*.
 Change a NN archetechture

-## Solution for high variance:
+## Solution for high variance (over-fitting):
 1. More data --> can only reduce variance without increasing bias

-2. Regularization --> can prenvent overfitting
+2. Regularization (L2, dropout) --> can prenvent overfitting
+  eg, computer vision: pixels are data, you will never have engough data, so always use dropout in **conputer vision** to **prevent over-fitting**.

 3*.
 Change a NN archetechture